BentoBoxWorld/Converter/README.md

 The following are not converted:

 * Challenges - not supported in BSkyBlock itself.
 Use the BentoBox Challenge addon.
+It can import ASkyBlock challenges.
 * Schematics - not supported in BSkyBlock.
-Use BentoBox schems instead.
+Use BentoBox blueprints instead.
 * Biomes - not supported in BSkyBlock itself.
 Use the Biome addon instead.
 * Magic Cobblestone - not supported in BSkyBlock itself.
 An addon for this is in progress
 * Acid water or rain settings - not supported in BSkyBlock.